patriciogonzalezvivo/thebookofshaders/12/README.md

 The above code is inspired by [this Inigo's Quilez article](http://www.iquilezles.org/www/articles/smoothvoronoi/smoothvoronoi.htm) where he said:

 *"... it might be worth noting that there's a nice trick in this code above.
-Most implementations out there suffer from precission issues, because they generate their random points in "domain" space (like "world" or "object" space), which can be arbitrarily far from the origin.
-One can solve the issue moving all the code to higher precission data types, or by being a bit clever.
-My implementation does not generate the points in "domain" space, but in "cell" space: once the integer and fractioanl parts of the shading point are extracted and therefore the cell in which we are working identified, all we care about is what happens around this cell, meaning we can drop all the integer part of our coordinates away all together, saving many precision bits.
-In fact, in a regular voronoi implementation the integer parts of the point coordinates simply cancel out when the random per cell feature points are substracted from the shading point.
+Most implementations out there suffer from precision issues, because they generate their random points in "domain" space (like "world" or "object" space), which can be arbitrarily far from the origin.
+One can solve the issue moving all the code to higher precision data types, or by being a bit clever.
+My implementation does not generate the points in "domain" space, but in "cell" space: once the integer and fractional parts of the shading point are extracted and therefore the cell in which we are working identified, all we care about is what happens around this cell, meaning we can drop all the integer part of our coordinates away all together, saving many precision bits.
+In fact, in a regular voronoi implementation the integer parts of the point coordinates simply cancel out when the random per cell feature points are subtracted from the shading point.
 In the implementation above, we don't even let that cancelation happen, cause we are moving all the computations to "cell" space.
-This trick also allows one to handle the case where you want to voronoi-shade a whole planet - one could simply replace the input to be double precission, perform the floor() and fract() computations, and go floating point with the rest of the computations without paying the cost of changing the whole implementation to double precission.
+This trick also allows one to handle the case where you want to voronoi-shade a whole planet - one could simply replace the input to be double precision, perform the floor() and fract() computations, and go floating point with the rest of the computations without paying the cost of changing the whole implementation to double precision.
 Of course, same trick applies to Perlin Noise patterns (but i've never seen it implemented nor documented anywhere)."*

 Recaping: we subdivide the space in tiles; each pixel will calculate the distance to the point in their own tile and the other 8 tiles; store the closest distance.
 The resultant is distance field that looks like the following example: